Updated: Jun 8, 2020

 Here are our favorite thrill rides. **The floors can be very slippery so no running**

 The is the nations tallest indoor Aqualoop.
 You are put into a tube and the Epic attendant (who has the best job in the world) hits a button and you drop.
 You drop far enough down and with enough speed, that you are sent up hill in the tubes.
-This ride was AWSOME.
+This ride was AWESOME.
 (48 inch requirement)

 Follow the yellow and orange tube on the very right.